Ni-Ar/colabfold_crg/README.md

 ```sh
 cd ~/software/colabfold/
 ```
-Now the script should be ready to be run (if the `colabfold` `conda` environment is still active) with:
+Test that everything went fine by trying to show the usage notes (if the `colabfold` `conda` environment is still active) with:
 ```sh
 colabfold_batch --help
 ```
-Which shows the usage.

-### Download Alphafold2 params
+## Download Alphafold2 params

 Simply run: